quiltdata/quilt/docs/API Reference/api.md

 ## logged\_in()  {#logged\_in}

-Return whether Quilt client is authenticated.
+Return registry URL if Quilt client is authenticated.
+Otherwise return `None`.

 ## login()  {#login}